Commencement Livestream

 Professional Writing

 Includes any course project designed for professional spaces and work environments.
 Work produced for WRI 292: Professional Writing, as well as any other Cottey course that asks students to design texts for professional spaces and work environments, qualifies for submission to this category.
 Any genre that participates in the communicative practices of a workplace belongs in this category.
-Examples may include business documents, feasibility reports, lab reports, proposals, infographics, advertising and marketing documents, job documents (resumes and cover letters).
+Examples may include business documents, feasibility reports, lesson plans, lab reports, proposals, infographics, advertising and marketing documents, job documents (resumes and cover letters).

 Creative Writing